Call for developers to bolster services so a Mid Wales town can cope with new homes

 They also that say current council services in the town are under threat from a lack of funding from PCC.

-Powys County Councillor for the area Huw Williams (Labour – Abercraf and Ystradgynlais) has asked to “call in” the plans to be decided by PCC’s Planning committee.
+County councillor for the area Huw Williams (Labour – Abercraf and Ystradgynlais) has asked to “call in” the plans to be decided by PCC’s planning committee.

 Mr Grattarola said: “The proposed development comprises of 153 homes comprising of a range of one-, two-, three- and four-bedroom dwellings.